surifirstpin/AcuBI_Technical_Documents/Version.6/View_Reports_TD.md

 To set report to full screen click full-screen from the list.

-To download report in any of the following formats, click gear icon and choose as follow;
+To download a report in any of the following formats, click gear icon;

 ## [Download CSV, Download CSV ; Download XLXS & Image Formats]